subnero1/subnero1.github.io/careers/index.md

 **Role Overview:**

 We are seeking a talented and motivated Software Engineer to join our team in developing and optimizing underwater communication networks.
-This role focuses on maintaining and improving **UnetStack**, developing efficient communication protocols and integrating cutting-edge embedded hardware to create a compelling product.
+This role focuses on maintaining and improving [UnetStack](https://unetstack.net/), our open software framework for underwater networking for embedded platforms, developing efficient communication protocols and integrating cutting-edge embedded hardware to create a compelling product.
 If you have a passion for modern software engineering and pushing the boundaries of technology, we want to hear from you!

 **Key Responsibilities:**